dougy147/idiomatik/README.md

 # TODO

-- Do not allow same name for different rules or different axioms
-- Do not allow empty axioms
-- For some commands (match, etc.) do not reset last_proposition
+- (!!)
+Allow saving a succession of steps and use it as a new transformation rule
+- (!!)
+Allow chaining multiple transformation rules
+- Better handling of "last_proposition"
 - Meta character for ANY_OPERAND
 - Draw better trees
+- Transform tree to its linear form (to check if two trees are equals)
 - Undo command
-- Save logs/transformation
+- Save logs/transformations
 - Improve rewrite system

 # Resources